South Carolina Solar Panels

 With LightReach, there are no investment costs to recoup, loan payments to manage, or maintenance needs to take on.
 As soon as your panels are active, your solar savings are too!

-Yes, solar makes strong sense in South Carolina.
-The state averages 5.2 peak sun hours daily, electricity rates have risen nearly 10% since 2021, and homeowners can take advantage of a 25% state solar tax credit plus a 100% property tax exemption on solar systems.
+Yes, solar makes strong sense for most South Carolina homeowners.
+The state averages 5.2 peak sun hours daily, electricity prices have risen 11% since 2020, and South Carolina offers a 25% state tax credit, a full property tax exemption, and utility rebates from Duke Energy and Santee Cooper.

-Yes, South Carolina requires investor-owned utilities with more than 100,000 customers to offer net metering to residential solar customers.
-When your solar panels produce more electricity than you use, the excess is sent to the grid and earns you a bill credit.
-Residential systems must be 20 kW or smaller to qualify, and most utilities require enrollment in a time-of-use (TOU) rate plan.
+Yes, South Carolina requires investor-owned utilities with more than 100,000 customers to offer net metering for residential solar systems up to 20 kW.
+When your panels produce more electricity than you use, the excess is sent to the grid and earns you a bill credit.

-Yes, solar panels can increase your home value in South Carolina.
+Yes, solar panels can increase home value in South Carolina.
 According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without them.
-On a $300,000 South Carolina home, that’s roughly $12,300 in added value.
+For the average South Carolina home, that could mean a meaningful bump in resale value.

-For most South Carolina homeowners, the most accessible way to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $92/month.
-Palmetto owns and maintains the system and includes a 90% Production Guarantee.
+For South Carolina homeowners, the most accessible way to go solar is through Palmetto’s LightReach lease — with no upfront cost and a low fixed monthly payment starting around $92/month.
+Palmetto owns and maintains the system, includes a 90% Production Guarantee, and passes commercial tax credit savings through to you via lower payments.

-For most South Carolina homeowners, solar is financially worthwhile — especially through Palmetto’s LightReach lease.
-With no upfront investment, you start saving from day one.
+For most South Carolina homeowners, leasing solar through Palmetto’s LightReach program is the most financially accessible option.
+There’s no upfront investment — you start saving from day one with a low monthly payment.
 Palmetto owns and maintains the system and backs it with a 90% Production Guarantee.
-South Carolina’s 5.2 peak sun hours and rising electricity rates (up nearly 10% since 2021) make the financial case even stronger.

 Palmetto’s LightReach is an all-inclusive solar lease — one simple monthly payment covers the system, installation, monitoring, maintenance, and a 90% Production Guarantee.
 There is no upfront cost.
-Because Palmetto owns the system, it claims the commercial Investment Tax Credit and passes those savings to you through lower monthly payments.
+Palmetto owns the system and claims the commercial Investment Tax Credit (ITC), passing those savings to you through lower monthly payments.

-For a typical 7.29 kW system in South Carolina, the estimated monthly lease payment is approximately $92/month — often less than your current electricity bill, so many homeowners start saving immediately.
+For a typical 7.29 kW system in South Carolina, the estimated monthly lease payment is approximately $92/month — often less than your current electricity bill, so many SC homeowners start saving from day one.